saumitraaditya/edgevpnio.github.io/_pages/install.md

 ```

 ## Edit Configuration File
-After installation, but before starting, configure your node by editing `/etc/opt/edge-vpnio/config.json` [by adding the XMPP credentials, setting the IP address, and applying other configurations as needed](/configbasics)
+After installation, but before starting, configure your node by editing `/etc/opt/edge-vpnio/config.json`.
+[You can use the template from this page and add XMPP credentials, setting the IP address, and applying other configurations as needed](/configbasics)

 ## Run Service
 ```shell